- Benefits and Rights Available Under the Workers’ Compensation Act

 The dependent spouse and children of an employee who is fatally injured from a work-related injury or disease may be entitled to wage loss benefits based on a percentage of the average weekly earnings of the employee, not to exceed the statewide average weekly wage.
 In order to be entitled to benefits, the spouse must have been living with the decedent or financially dependent on the decedent at the time of death.
 These benefits are payable for life or until two years after the widow or widower remarries.

 Dependent children who are entitled to wage loss benefits will be entitled to benefits as long as the children (or child) are under the age of 18.
 Children will be entitled to wage loss benefits until the age of 23 if they are attending an accredited school.
+A child who is disabled at the time of the death of a parent will be entitled to ongoing benefits.

 In the event of a work-related fatality, any medical bills incurred as a result of the work injury or occupational disease, which resulted in death, are the responsibility of the employer.
 In addition, the Workers’ Compensation Act provides that the employer must pay a burial expense up to a maximum of $3,000.00.